Railway Stations & Public Houses

 Derbyshire Tramways Company.
 Closed 1932.
 Near the Gate Inn, 137

 Codnor Gate, Codnor, Ripley DE5 9QW.
-Pub remains open.
+Pub closed circa 2014 and

 - Glass House Inn